grayodesa/terminal42/wp-content/plugins/autoptimize/readme.txt

 = How can I use the code in autoptimize_helper.php_example? =

 Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
 Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

+= Why is jquery.js not optimized =

+Starting from AO 2.1 WordPress core's jquery.js is not optimized for the simple reason a lot of popular plugins inject inline JS that is not aggregated either (due to possible cache size issues with unique code in inline JS) which relies on jquery being available, so excluding jquery.js ensures that most sites will work out of the box.
+If you want optimize jquery as well, you can remove it from the JS optimization exclusion-list (you might have to enable "also aggregate inline JS" as well or switch to "force JS in head").

 = How does CDN work? =